goongoguma/Udemy/Webpack-2-The-Complete-Developer's-Guide/Memo.md

 - If we import images from assets folder, it will go through url and image-webpack loaders and if there is an image that bigger than 40000 bytes, it is going to be saved as seperated file into build directory.
 - The image smaller than 40000 byets, coded base64 and saved as string in bundle.js which means only this size of image appears on screen.
+- In console, there is an error about big image and the url is set to wrong location.
+If we want to set this right, we have to use 'publicPath' property in webpack.config file.
+- URL loader emits the URL of the file with 'output.publicPath' prepended to the URL.
+- publicPath propery is not only used by URL loader.
+It will also be used by any other loader that produces direct file reference to a file in our output directory.